Statement of Compliance

 The Board recognises its collective responsibility for the long term success of the Group.
 It assesses business opportunities and seeks to ensure that appropriate controls are in place to assess and manage risk.

-The Board of DCD Media currently comprises two executive Directors and three non-executive Directors.
+The Board of DCD Media currently comprises two executive Directors and two non-executive Directors.
 During a normal year there are a number of scheduled Board meetings with other meetings being arranged at shorter notice as necessary.
 The Board agenda is set by the Chairman in consultation with the other Directors’ and Company Secretary.

 The Board has a formal schedule of matters reserved to it for decision which is reviewed on an annual basis.